iwanders/OBD9141/README.md

 Trouble codes
 -------------
-The library now support to read diagnostic trouble codes from the ECU (the ones associated to the malfunction indicator light).
+The library supports reading diagnostic trouble codes from the ECU (the ones associated to the malfunction indicator light).
 This was made possible with extensive testing by [Produmann](https://github.com/produmann), under [issue #9](https://github.com/iwanders/OBD9141/issues/9).

-When trouble codes are read from the ECU the length of the answer is not known beforehand.
-To accomodate this a method is implemented that handles a variable length request to the ECU, this can be slower than the fixed length one as it has to timeout after the response is finished.
+Contrary to reading the normal OBD PID's, when trouble codes are read from the ECU the length of the answer is not known beforehand.
+To accomodate this a method is implemented that handles a variable length request to the ECU.
+In this variable length response, each trouble code is represented by two bytes.
+These two bytes can then be retrieved from the buffer and converted into a human readable trouble code with letter and 4 digits (for example `P0113`), which can then be printed to the serial port.
 An example on how to read the diagnostic trouble codes is available, see [`readDTC`](examples/readDTC/readDTC.ino).
-Roughly it requires requesting the trouble codes, this request method returns the number of trouble codes returned.
-Each troublecode is encoded in two bytes, these can be retrieved and converted into the human readable trouble code with letter and 4 digits (for example `P0113`), which can then be printed to the serial port.
+Increasing the buffer size `OBD9141_BUFFER_SIZE` in the header file may be necessary to accomodate the response from the ECU.

 License
 ------